-Transaction manager needed session factory to connect with DB that is also defined along with Transaction Manager.
-Also Srping’s hibernate template are used to access database that are also defined in applicationcontext.xml.
+Transaction manager needed a session factory to connect with DB that is also defined along with the Transaction Manager.
+Also, Spring’s hibernate template are used to access database that is also defined in applicationcontext.xml.

-Technosoft can provide technical consultancy, further R&D services, as well as help in developing Spring based solutions at very affordable price.
-We will be happy to work with you and save your IT team’s time on learning curve and development effort.
+Technosoft can provide technical consultancy, further R&D services, as well as help in developing Spring-based solutions at a very affordable price.
+We will be happy to work with you and save your IT team’s time on the learning curve and development effort.